Are There Valid Bible Codes in the New Testament?

 by Roy A. Reinhold.

 Many Christians have seen the evidence pile up for valid Bible codes in the Hebrew Torah and Tanach, and they wonder whether the New Testament of the Bible has valid Bible codes?
-I believe the answer is yes, but not in the Greek NT manuscripts.
+I believe the answer is yes, but not in the Greek New Testament manuscripts.
 Here's the history of research for codes in the New Testament.

 After a 2 and 1/2 year research process, we determined that the possible codes found in the statistical control text (Jewish Antiquities in Greek) equaled those found in any of the 5 New Testament Greek manuscripts.
 Therefore, our conclusion was that there were NO valid Bible codes in the Greek New Testament manuscripts.
 I do not want to deflect anyone else from investigating the Greek NT manuscripts for Bible codes; but I have completely abandoned it myself as of 2001 based on finding no valid codes there.